 But why did this happen?
 The story is long but interesting.
 I have shared that separately on my blog to keep the focus of this post mainly on WordCamp.

-Though I was very persistent about attending this WordCamp and finished all formalities regarding sponsorship a few months ago, we still weren’t sure if we would be able to get on flight on the 14th of June, while the event was starting on the 15th.
-We even ended up missing all checked in luggage, in which we were carrying all our goodies..
+Though I was very persistent about attending this WordCamp and finished all formalities regarding sponsorship a few months ago, we still weren’t sure if we would be able to get on a flight on the 14th of June, while the event was starting the 15th.
+We even ended up missing all checked-in luggage, in which we were carrying all our goodies.
 But ultimately we got the luggage in our hotel delivered at 1 AM in the night.

 WordCamp Europe Experience